canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

   person.name = "Payal" // logs "Payal"
   ```

-- Kefir's [map](https://rpominov.github.io/kefir/#map) method can be used to convert event stream values into new values.
+- Kefir’s [map](https://rpominov.github.io/kefir/#map) method can be used to convert event-stream values into new values.
 The following creates an event stream of upper-cased names:

   ```js
   var person = new can.DefineMap({name: "Justin"});